Bilinear optimal control for the Stokes-Brinkman equations: a priori and a posteriori error analyses: Numerical experiments

 \section{Numerical experiments}

-In this section, we present a series of numerical experiments that illustrate the performance of the fully discrete scheme of \S \ref{fully_discrete_framework}.
-The experiments were performed with a code implemented in \texttt{C++}: the global linear systems were solved using the multifrontal massively parallel sparse direct solver (MUMPS) \cite{MUMPS2} and a quadrature formula, which guarantees accuracy up to polynomials of degree 19, was used to compute all integrals.
+\EO{In this section, we present a series of numerical experiments in two dimensions that illustrate the performance of the fully discrete scheme and the semidiscrete scheme described in \S \ref{fully_discrete_framework} and \S \ref{semi_discrete_framework}, respectively.
+The experiments were performed with a code implemented in \texttt{C++}, where the global linear systems were solved using the multifrontal massively parallel sparse direct solver (MUMPS) \cite{MUMPS2}, and the required integrals were computed using a quadrature rule that is exact for polynomials up to degree 19.}

+Before \EO{discussing implementation details, we introduce some basic ingredients.
+To simplify the presentation of the algorithms, we first define the forms